gardener/gardener/docs/concepts/controller-manager.md

 This reconciler is responsible for hibernating or awakening shoot clusters based on the schedules defined in their `.spec.hibernation.schedules`.
 It ignores failed `Shoot`s and those marked for deletion.

+#### "Maintenance" Reconciler

+This reconciler is responsible for maintaining shoot clusters based on the time window defined in their `.spec.maintenance.timeWindow`.
+It might auto-update the Kubernetes version or the operating system versions specified in the worker pools (`.spec.provider.workers`).
+It could also add some operation or task annotations, read more [here](../usage/shoot_maintenance.md).

 ### Shoot Reference Controller

 Shoot objects may specify references to further objects in the Garden cluster which are required for certain features.